godalming123/tinytile/readme.md

  - Make new windows launch on the focused monitor rathor then 0, 0
 ## Fix bugs
  - Their is a momory leak when opening messages such as the hello message
- - Drag icon protocol randomly crashes the compositor when your mouse is not hovering a surface
  - When resizing a client with a popup/parent it should keep the popup centered to the parent
  - Sometimes subsurfaces can go offscreen
 # Done